 For some people, the excitement of driving a new vehicle quickly dissipates with the emergence of a significant malfunction, defect, or other problem that wasn’t part of the deal.
-To meet the criteria of “lemon,” a vehicle must have a substantial defect that presents itself within the warranty limits, or continue to have the defect after a reasonable number of attempts to fix it.
+To meet the criteria of a “lemon,” a vehicle must have a substantial defect that presents itself within the warranty limits or continues to have the defect after a reasonable number of attempts to fix it—often prompting consumers to seek guidance from experienced car accident lawyers.

 When Can You Take Advantage Of Lemon Law